Kaufii7/text_retrieval_final/PROJECT_PLAN.md

 ### Phase 1 — Baseline sanity check

-- Implement query loading + Lucene searcher + TREC run writer.
+- Implement **core dataclasses** (`rag/types.py`) + query loading + Lucene searcher + TREC run writer.
 - Generate a BM25 run for:
   - first 50 queries (train) → evaluate MAP
   - all 249 queries (full) → verify output formatting and top-1000 completeness

+---

+## Additional PR — Shared dataclasses for reuse across approaches

+**What**: add `rag/types.py` implementing reusable dataclasses like `Document`, `Passage`, `Query` for consistent internal representations.

+- **Why**: Approach 2/3 will likely involve multi-stage retrieval (candidates → rerank) and/or fusion, which benefits from shared, typed structures.
+- **Acceptance**:
+  - The dataclasses are imported and used by utilities/approaches instead of ad-hoc dicts where practical.
+  - No approach behavior changes required; this is a refactor / foundation PR.

 ### Phase 2 — Approach 2 (TBD)